 Legal Guidelines For Scrapping Your Vehicle

-To sell a car for scrap, (since it is completely lawful to scrap a car in South Africa), it’s your duty to adhere to the legal procedures of going about scrapping your automobile.
+To sell a car for scrap (since it is entirely lawful to scrap a car in South Africa), you must adhere to the legal procedures of discarding your automobile.

-South African legislation states you need to adhere to a specific procedure should your car become completely unfit to be used:
+South African legislation states you need to adhere to a specific procedure should your car become entirely unfit to be used:

 (a) Inform the owner of the vehicle